pbedn/pbedn.github.io/content/post/2019-python-pep-summary-2.md

 <!--more-->

-#### First some background
+### First some background

 We should understand the difference between positional and keyword arguments.

 **Positional arguments:**

-    a) Appear at the beginning of a function argument list in the format *arg=value*
+1) Appear at the beginning of a function argument list in the format *arg=value*

-    b) And/Or they could be passed as elements of an iterable preceded by *
+2) And/Or they could be passed as elements of an iterable preceded by *

 ```python
 def function_arg(a, b, c):